Enjoy a budget-friendly night out with this list of 75 free things to do in Orlando!

 17. Orlando Urban Trail

-The Orlando Urban Trail is an excellent (and safe) way to get to several city hotspots including Ivanhoe Village and the Mills 50 district, both of which offer numerous date night activities.
+The Orlando Urban Trail is an excellent (and safe) way to get to several city hotspots.
 The nearly 3-mile Orlando Urban Trail begins in Ivanhoe Village, snakes through the Mills 50 area, and connects by way of a street route all the way to Mead Garden in Winter Park, weaving alongside lakes and passing through cultural hot spots.
 Consider walking, biking, or skating along the trail while seeing the city in a whole new light.